 Now more than ever it is critical we help extremely vulnerable people move out of crowded shelters and unsafe outdoor spaces, into safe, dignified housing.
 In fact, Friends of Boston's Homeless has been helping nearly 30 people each month move into a stable home of their own, since this public health emergency began.
 They all need a little help getting set up in their new apartments.

-You can help people who've spent years living on our streets and in shelters feel that same warmth and excitement as they move into their new place and get started on their new lives by providing the essential items we all need to make our house a home.
+You can help people who are struggling on our streets and in crowded shelters feel that same happiness and sense of security as they move into their new place and live healthy, hopeful futures in our community by providing some of the essential items we all need for our new place.

-By assembling and donating Housewarming Baskets, you'll be an important part of welcoming people into their new homes where they'll find the stability and serenity they need to begin their journey to hopeful, peaceful futures.
+By assembling and donating Housewarming Baskets, you'll be an important part of welcoming people into their new homes where they'll finally find the stability and serenity we all need.

 It’s as simple as assembling new (not used) items like cleaning supplies, dish soap, laundry detergent, toilet paper, a set of sheets or towels, in a basket to be given as a housewarming gift to someone about to move into a place of their own- many for the first time in their lives.

 And please include a welcome note, they mean a lot to the people who receive them.

 You can also make this a fun and meaningful Zoom by getting together with your co-workers, colleagues, friends and/or family and each person makes their own basket.
 You can create as many baskets as you'd like!